biggaboy212/In-Game-IDE/README.md

 ##### Credits:
 - **dex**
-  - another highlighter used in the new ide, this one works way better and i've tried with 10k+ line scripts without any performance issues
+  - another highlighter base used in the new ide, this one works way better and i've tried with 10k+ line scripts without any performance issues

 - **boatbomber**
   - Base Highlighter and Textboxplus